It’s sometimes hard to be a long term investor. The stock market moves up slowly but can drop quickly.

 She was lucky enough to keep her job and kept moving on.
 She didn’t pay much attention to financial news and concentrated on her hobbies instead.

 March 9th, 2009 passed.
-Things looked bleak and people said it was going to get worse.
+Things looked bleak.
+Worst of all, people said it was going to get worse.
 Ms. Unlucky just decided to stop paying attention to the financial news.
 The talking heads there just screamed and yelled.
 It wasn’t all that interesting to her because who cared what happened to the stock market in the short term.

 Even though no one knew it at the time, that day was the bottom.